-An average of five lakh Indians die every year, hoping and praying.
+An average of four lakh Indians die every year, hoping and praying.
 Even though they know the shortfall of organs is acute, they have no option.
 They continue to wait in the dark.

 In response to the crisis, NDTV and Fortis Healthcare took up the issue in 2016 to mobilize the nation for the cause.
 2016 saw the disabled army men come forward and pledge their organs.
 They fought with all their might, lost their limbs in the process yet they feel they have “More to Give.”
 2017 brought forward people who have been on the organ transplant list for a long time and are patiently waiting to get an organ.
 They are the ones who know what difference an organ can make to someone’s life and were ready to pledge their organs just in case they did not get to live longer due to lack of getting one.